 For corporate tax filing in Singapore, you need to log in to MyTax Portal with your company’s CorpPass.
 You can do the filing by yourself or entrust this task to any person or tax agent who has your company’s CorpPass accounts.
 With the accounts, they can log in to the portal and e-file your company’s Singapore tax returns.

 Here is a general process for filing Singapore tax returns:

 Step 1: Read the instructions published by IRAS for filing ECI or filing Form C-S/C.

 Step 2: Log in to MyTax Portal with the company’s CorpPass account and then verify via SMS (or OneKey Token).

 Step 3: On the menu bar, click on “Corporate Tax” and choose “File ECI” or “File Form C-S/C” according to your intention.

 Step 4: Start the filing process according to the instructions published by IRAS.

 After reviewing your company’s tax returns, IRAS will send you Notices of Assessment by 31 May the following year.
-This is the deadline for companies that have straightforward businesses (these accounts for around 90% of the company population in Singapore).
+This is the due date for companies that have straightforward businesses (these account for around 90% of the company population in Singapore).
 You will have 1 month to pay the corporate tax which is mentioned in the Notices.